loopmediagroup/es-alchemy/README.md

 ## Tests

-All tests need to be run in docker container.
+All tests need to be run in docker.
 Start with:

 ```bash
 . manage.sh
 ```

-Test elasticsearch works correctly with
+To test Elasticsearch works correctly, run

 ```bash
 curl http://elasticsearch:9200/_cluster/health